SHaroonShah/Readme-Developers-Hub---Production/reference/SAPIENT DX API/shipments-5/post_v4-shipments-dx.md

 ---
 title: Create Shipment
-excerpt: >-
-  Create a DX shipment.
-This will return an image of the shipping label in ZPL203, PDF or PNG format.
+excerpt: Create a DX shipment.
+This will return an image of the shipping label in PDF.
 api:
   file: sapient-dx-api.json
   operationId: post_v4-shipments-dx